-The Chorus in the extract not only introduces the theme but also requests the audience to be attentive “with patient ears attend.”
+The Chorus in the extract not only introduces the theme, but also asks the audience to be attentive “with patient ears attend.”

-In English literature, a prologue was employed in non-dramatic fiction as well.
-One of the earliest prologue examples is Chaucer’s A Prologue to Canterbury Tales.
-His prologue was built on the conventional pattern.
-He used it to introduce all his characters or pilgrims in dramatic details before each of them told their story on their way to Canterbury to visit the shrine of Saint Thomas Beckett.
+In English literature, a prologue was employed in non-dramatic fiction as well as fiction.
+One of the earliest prologue examples is Geoffrey Chaucer’s A Prologue to Canterbury Tales, which was built on the conventional pattern.
+He used it to introduce all of his characters, or “pilgrims,” in dramatic details before each of them told their story on their way to Canterbury to visit the shrine of Saint Thomas Beckett.

 Function of Prologue

-As previously mentioned, the primary function of a prologue is to let the readers/audience be aware of the earlier part of the story and enable them to relate it to the main story.
+As previously mentioned, the primary function of a prologue is to let the readers or audience be aware of the earlier part of the story, and enable them to relate it to the main story.
 This literary device is also a means to present characters and establish their roles.